raj-gun/NonSysID/supplimentray_information/README.md

 ## Iterative OFR

-To address the concerns associated with the original OFR, the iterative-OFR (iOFR) algorithm was introduced in \[33\].
+To address the concerns associated with the original OFR, the iOFR algorithm was introduced in \[33\].
 To the best of our knowledge, no open-source software implementing this variant currently exist.
 In the original OFR, the term selection is heavily influenced by the order of orthogonalization, which can often result in